misogi/vscode-ruby-rubocop/README.md

 ### Exclude file

-The extension forces rubocop's `force-exclusion` option.
+By default, the extension forces rubocop's `force-exclusion` option.

-If you do not want rubocop to be executed on some file, you can add AllCops/Exclude in rubocop.yml.
-The file can be saved without executing rubocop.
+If you do not want rubocop to be executed on some file, you can either :
+- add AllCops/Exclude in rubocop.yml.
+The file can be saved without executing rubocop, or
+- set `"ruby.rubocop.forceExclusion"` to `false`

 # Installation